When does field placement begin and end?

 Can I do an administrative placement in the first year?

-A strictly administrative placement is reserved for second-year students in the Department of Community, Organization, and Business Innovation (COBI).
+A strictly administrative placement is reserved for second-year students in the Department of Social Change and Innovation (SCI).
 As a first-year/first-semester COBI student, you will practice clinical work with individuals, families and groups.
 In the second semester of your first year, your internship experience will include a combination of both macro work and direct clinical practice.
 It is important for macro practitioners to have a strong base of clinical skills, and the first-year placement is intended to provide that experience.

 How will I be notified where I have been placed?